Manishthapa2022/Kickstarter-analysis/README.md

 - The poorest success rate was seen during the month of December (37 which is almost 50%), hence it is recommeended not to launch any plays during this month.
 - There seems be no corelation on the number of canceled projects based on the launch dates, whereas there is percentage of failed projects are higher for the October.
 ### Conclusions made on Outcomes based goals
-* The highest rate of the success were projects with Goals less than 1000 (75.81%), whereas as the goal requirements increased there could be sudden decline in the success rate.
+* The highest rate of the success were projects with Goals less than 1000 (75.81%), whereas as the goal requirements increased there is a decline in the success rate.
 * There is a 100% failure rate observed for projects within Goal bracket (45000 to 49999).It is highly recommended to avoid any Goals within this brackets

 ### LImitations of the Data Set